soregashi-27/laravel-vue-docker-template/README.md

 # laravel-vue-docker-template-v1
-Dev template with laravel and vue based on docker.
-Version1
+Dev-template-Ver.1 with laravel6.* on vue2.* based on docker.

 ※編集中